rickgennis/managebackups/src/managebackups.1.md

 **--leaveoutput**
 : {both} Leave the output from any commands that are run to create a backup or SFTP one in a file under /tmp/managebackups_output.
 This can help facilitate diagnosing authentication errors.

+**--path** [*path*]
+: {FB-remote} Specifies which directories to backup in a faub-style backup.
+This option is only used on the REMOTE end, i.e. the server being backed up.
+See the FAUB-STYLE BACKUPS section below.

 ## 2. Pruning Options

 **--prune**